 Why people with acid reflux experience pain is not fully understood.
 Acid-sensitive nerves may be involved in causing the pain.

 Heartburn creates a burning sensation in the food pipe.

 This burning-type pain usually happens just above the stomach.
 The acid can also reach higher up, possibly even as far as the back of the mouth.

 Other symptoms of acid reflux disease can go with the heartburn.
 These can include nausea, bloating, and belching.

 Differences between symptoms of heartburn and heart attack

 It can sometimes be difficult to know if symptoms are due to a heart attack or heartburn.
 Doctors often find making a diagnosis based on symptoms alone difficult and rely on tests.

-When doctors themselves get symptoms, they can find them difficult to understand.
+Sometimes even doctors can find their symptoms difficult to understand.
 A doctor at Harvard, for example, has told his story of heart disease.